iamaldi/weblog/docs/_posts/cyberpanel/2024-01-22-cyberpanel-5.markdown

 #### Further Reading

-If you're still curious, then there's something behind door 6 (or 7?!): [Insecure Generation and Storage of API Tokens](/weblog{% post_url 2024-01-22-cyberpanel-6 %})
+If you're still curious, there might be something behind door number 6 (or 7?!): [Insecure Generation and Storage of API Tokens](/weblog{% post_url 2024-01-22-cyberpanel-6 %})

 <h5 class="references">References</h5>